nasa/cumulus-docs/docs/cumulus-task-message-flow.md

 A full **Cumulus Message** has the 4 following keys:

 * **`workflow_config`:** Stores configuration for each task in the workflow, keyed by task name.
-* **`cumulus_meta`:** Stores meta information about the workflow such as the state machine name and associated execution's name.
-This information is used to look up the current active task which is then used to look up the corresponding task's config in `workflow_config`.
+* **`cumulus_meta`:** Stores meta information about the workflow such as the state machine name and the current workflow execution's name.
+This information is used to look up the current active task.
+The name of the current active task is used to look up the corresponding task's config in `workflow_config`.
 * **`meta`:** Stores execution-agnostic variables which can be re-used via templates in `workflow_config`.
-* **`payload`:** The payload is the arbitrary output of the task's main business code.
+* **`payload`:** The payload is the arbitrary output of the task's application code.

 Here's a simple example of a Cumulus Message: